RayYH/ts-practice/src/javascript/misc/tco/README.md

 # Tail Call Optimization

-Provide some examples show tail-call-optimization in JavaScript.
+Provide some examples about tail-call-optimization in JavaScript.